cpp-gamedev/pkmn/CONCEPT.md

 ---

-## Coding Conventions

-This code base will have a pre-made `.clang-format` to take care of most formatting issues automatically.
-Use `snake_case` for function and variable names, and `CamelCase` for classes, structs, and so on.

 ## System Requirements

 The game will be developed with os-independent dependencies in C++17.
 For starters work without any external dependencies.
-This is not a hard rule, any may change in the future if deemed necessary.
+This is not a hard rule, and may change in the future if deemed necessary.

 ## References